mongodb/terraform-provider-mongodbatlas/website/docs/d/alert_configuration.html.markdown

 ### Metric Threshold
 The threshold that causes an alert to be triggered.
 Required if `event_type_name` : "OUTSIDE_METRIC_THRESHOLD".

 * `metric_name` - Name of the metric to check.
+The full list of current options is available [here](https://docs.atlas.mongodb.com/reference/alert-host-metrics/#measurement-types)

 * `operator` - Operator to apply when checking the current metric value against the threshold value.
   Accepted values are:
     - `GREATER_THAN`
     - `LESS_THAN`